caiocmb7/projetos/ML&AI/world cup 2022/README.md

 * Clustering using k-means to realize new insights

-* Build RandomForestRegressor ML Algorithm using k-fold and gridsearch to predict new games
+* Build ML Algorithms using k-fold and gridsearch to predict home team winning, drawing or away team winning
+    - Compare results using SVM, LogisticRegression and RandomForestClassifier

 ### Conclusion